 What Made the Last Flu Season Different

-Flu activity was substantially low during the previous season, which ran from Oct.
-1, 2020, to April 1, 2021.
-Doctors and other medical personnel pointed to several possible reasons.
-For one, the use of personal protective equipment, in addition to the implementation of certain masking and social distancing practices, likely prevented the spread of the flu in ways that were not achievable in past years.
+Flu activity was substantially lower than usual in the 2020-2021 flu season.
+Doctors and other medical personnel pointed to the use of personal protective equipment, these, in addition to the implementation of masking and social distancing practices, likely prevented the spread of the flu in ways that were not achievable in past years.

-However, experts warn that flu and pneumonia may come back with a nasty vengeance during the coming 2021-2022 season, which will likely pick up in October and peak in December and February of the following year.
-With individuals letting their guards down after longstanding COVID-19 precautions and lockdowns, and lack of exposure to the flu potentially resulting in weakened immune systems, medical personnel are preparing for a particularly chaotic fall and winter.
+However, flu and pneumonia may come back with a nasty vengeance in the 2021-2022 season, With individuals letting their guards down after long standing COVID-19 precautions and lockdowns, and lack of exposure to the flu potentially resulting in weakened immune systems, medical personnel are preparing for a another chaotic fall and winter.

 Types of Influenza and Pneumonia

 There are two main types of influenza: Influenza A and Influenza B. Influenza B is much slower to develop than A, and it tends to impact children and younger adults more severely than it does elderly populations.
-In 2020, roughly 70% of early flu cases were caused by Influenza B and 30% were caused by Influenza A, according to the Centers for Disease Control and Prevention.
+In 2020, roughly 70% of early flu cases were caused by Influenza B and 30% were caused by Influenza A.

 Pneumonia, on the other hand, which is among the deadliest diseases for older Americans, inflames the lungs’ alveoli (air sacs), resulting in the buildup of fluid or pus and causing symptoms such as cough, fever, chills and difficulty breathing.
-Bacterial pneumonia, which is the most common form, has symptoms that can develop gradually, while viral pneumonia involves symptoms like those of the flu (fever, dry cough, headache, muscle pain and weakness).
+Bacterial pneumonia, which is the most common form, has symptoms that can develop gradually, while viral pneumonia involves symptoms like those of the flu, including fever, dry cough, headache, muscle pain and weakness.